fideus-labs/ome-ngff-scientific-ai/README.md

 The old way:
 - "So they spend the next THREE WEEKS wrestling with analysis"
-- "Writing scripts, debugging when image 23 has different dimensions"
+- "Writing scripts, debugging when Image Number 23 has different dimensions"
 - "Re-running everything because they forgot to save parameters"
-- "Sound familiar?"
+- "This is the reality we regularly experience"

 The new way:
 - "Now imagine instead - they just DESCRIBE what they need"